wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.1.4.2 - 05/18/2013 =
+* Tweaked: the administration object not to load if non-admin pages are loaded.
+* Tweaked: the plugin not to load when accessed directly.
+* Fixed: a bug that a freeze occurred in the widgets.php page in IE.

 = 1.1.4.1 - 05/17/2013 =
 * Added: the option to enable/disable the Responsive Column Widget Box widget.
 * Added: the ability for the ResponsiveColumnWidgets() function to be called without a parameter.